OpenVidu/openvidu.io-docs/docs/advanced-features/network-quality.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-OpenVidu network quality is only available for <strong>PUBLISHERS</strong>.
-What that means is that you only can receive the network quality level for participants that publish media.
+OpenVidu network quality is only available for <strong>PUBLISHERS</strong> of type <strong>CAMERA</strong>.
+What that means is that you only can receive the network quality level for participants that publish their camera or microphone.
+The participants who are screensharing is not supported yet.
 </div>
 </div>